How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 Generally, starting a cleaning business costs include cleaning supplies and products, advertising, business insurance, and licenses and permits.
 Items can be purchased for less at big box retailers.

-What you need will depend on your company's capabilities, but most cleaners use mops, window cleaners, latex gloves, towels, brushes, and the like.
-After setting up your business, you can buy directly from manufacturers.
+What you need will depend on your company's capabilities, but most cleaners use mops, window cleaners, latex gloves, towels, brushes, etc. After setting up your business, you can buy directly from manufacturers.

 Step 2: Choose your market